Mesi21/New-York-Times-Article/README.md

 # Project New York Times Article

-This is the third project.
+This is our third project.
 It is a replica of one of the New York Times articles as part of a course.

 ## Contribution